Microwave Bridges

 Example: mw_bridge_k_prm(0) sets the amplification coefficient to 0 dB.

 This function queries or sets the amplification coefficient (in dB) in the PRM part of the bridge.
 If an argument is specified, the function sets a new amplification value.
 If there is no argument, the function returns the current amplification.
+The output is in the form: ‘Amplification PRM: 22 dB’.
 The valid values are 0 and 22 dB.

-This function is only available on the Mikran X-band MW Bridge.
-The function mw_bridge_att2_prm() should be used for Mikran X-band MW Bridge v2.
-The output is in the form: ‘Amplification PRM: 22 dB’.
+This function is only available for the Micran X-band MW Bridge.
+The function mw_bridge_att2_prm() should be used for Micran X-band MW Bridge v2 and Micran Q-band MW Bridge.

 mw_bridge_cut_off(*cutoff)

-mw_bridge_cut_off(cutoff: int) -> none
+mw_bridge_cut_off(cutoff: [30, 105, 300]) -> none

 Example: mw_bridge_cut_off(300) sets the cut-off frequency to 300 MHz.

 This function queries or sets the cut-off frequency (in MHz) of the bridge.
 If an argument is specified the function sets a new cut-off frequency.
 If there is no argument, the function returns the current cut-off frequency.
+The output is in the form: ‘Cut-off Frequency: 105 MHz’.
+The valid values are 30, 105, and 300 MHz.

 mw_bridge_rotary_vane(*atten, mode)